chantastic/reactpatterns/_posts/2016-08-23-higher-order-component.markdown

 date:   2016-08-23 08:52:00
 ---

-A [higher-order function](https://en.wikipedia.org/wiki/Higher-order_function) is a function takes and/or returns a function.
+A [higher-order function](https://en.wikipedia.org/wiki/Higher-order_function) is a function that takes and/or returns a function.
 It's not more complicated than that.
 So, what's a higher-order component?

 If you're already using [container components](#Container component), these are just generic containers, wrapped up in a function.